crossbario/crossbar-examples/benchmark/web/README.md

 ## How it works

 Crossbar.io is started from a local node configuration.
+The node configuration will start up 1, 2, 4 or 8 worker processes each accepting and serving HTTP requests.
+The load is distributed evenly among the worker processes by the Linux kernel.

+> Under the hood, the socket sharing between worker processes work using the [SO_REUSEPORT](https://lwn.net/Articles/542629/) option.
+Currently, Linux 3.9+ is the only Unix'oid OS supporting this option.

-Here is the one used for the tests with 1 worker:
+Here is the configuration used for the tests with 1 worker:

 ```json
 {